mwganson/ThreadProfile/README.md

 ## Make Helix Command
 <img src="https://github.com/mwganson/ThreadProfile/blob/master/Resources/icons/MakeHelix.png" alt="make helix"><br/>
 The Make Helix command creates a Helix and sets its Pitch property to match the Pitch property of the ThreadProfile object.
 This property is linked parametrically, thus any change to the ThreadProfile.Pitch property will also cause the Helix.Pitch property to update itself.
 We also set the Helix.Height property to ThreadProfile.Pitch * ThreadProfile.ThreadCount, thus ensuring the Helix.Height property is such that the thread produced in the sweep will have Thread Count threads.
 This is also parametrically linked.
-Another thing that is done is the Helix.Placement property is copied from the ThreadProfile.Placement, thus the Helix, when created, will be positioned with the ThreadProfile object, but note that this placement property is not parametrically linked.<br/>
+Another thing that is done is the Helix.Placement property is copied from the ThreadProfile.Placement, thus the Helix, when created, will be positioned with the ThreadProfile object.
+As of version 1.31 this placement property is now parametrically linked.
+There is a settings option to change this to only put the Helix where the ThreadProfile is on creation of the helix.<br/>
 <br/>
 If there exists an active Part Design body when the helix is created, then a shapebinder will be created and placed in the active body, and the helix will be hidden.<br/>